ralgar/homelab/docs/environments/production.md

     ssh core@<server-ip-address>
     ```

-1. Start the service.
+1. Create a backup by starting the service, or using the `backupctl` command.

     ```sh
     sudo systemctl start restic.service
     ```

+    OR

+    ```sh
+    sudo backupctl create
+    ```

 ### Restore from backup

 If you have an existing backup created using this system, you can easily
- restore it to a fresh production server using a few simple commands.
+ restore it to a fresh production server using the `backupctl` command.

 1. SSH into the instance.